JorgeEduardoCampos/docs/docs/guide/quick-start.md

 => Adyen payment gateway generated successfully!
 ```

-You will also be asked if you would like to add another payment provider to your project, you may specify as many as you would like, it will walk you through the process again until you have added all the providers you need.
+The program will also ask if you want to include additional payment providers in your project.
+You can specify as many as you like, and the system will guide you through the process until you have added all the necessary providers.

 ```bash
 => Would you like to add another payment provider? (yes/no) [no]: